etherlinkcom/docs/docs/building-on-etherlink/indexing-graph.md

          - **Ethereum network**: Etherlink Mainnet or Etherlink Testnet, depending on which network your contract is deployed to
          - **Contract address**: The address of the deployed contract

-      The command attempts to retrieve the ABI from Etherscan, but it will fail if the contract source is not published there.
+      The command attempts to retrieve the ABI from the Etherlink block explorer, but it will fail if the contract source is not verified there.
       In this case, you must provide the path to the file with the ABI.
       <!-- Index contract events and entities (Y/n)?-->